zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 1. Manually include assets in the correct order:

-    In your HTML layout (usually `application.html.erb` for Rails apps) you can specify the exact order for loading CSS and JavaScript files by including each file individually in a specific order.
+    In your HTML layout (usually `application.html.erb` for Zoisite apps) you can specify the exact order for loading CSS and JavaScript files by including each file individually in a specific order.
 For example: